Observability Dashboard

 Viewing Data About Generative Responses

-Generative responses are answers automatically generated during calls.
+Generative responses are AI-generated answers provided during interactions.

 -